bala-openink/essence_backend/README.md

 > serverless deploy

  - for deploying only the function, without docker or env changes.
 Use this, as its fast
-> serverless deploy --stage live -f app
+> serverless deploy function -f app --stage dev